akumuthan-dev/data-flow/README.md

              '@yearly' # Run once a year at midnight of January 1 CRON: 0 0 1 1 *
 - You can find all constants under dataflow/constants.py.
 Please avoid directly getting env vars from os module instead define it in constants.py file.
 - FINANCIAL_YEAR_FIRST_DAY_MONTH can be set as an environment variable.
 Currently, it's only being used in CancelledOMISOrderViewPipeline.
 Year of financial year first date is dynamically calculated based on the task's execution date.
+- If fields attribute of ViewPipeline is set to True, the view will be created by using regarding dataset fields.
+Use this when you want to include all fields in dataset without using alias.